iredmail/docs/en_US/iredadmin/2-iredadmin-pro.restful.api.md

 !!! attention

-    * This document is applicable to `iRedAdmin-Pro-SQL-4.1` (and 4.1.1, 4.1.2) and
+    * This document is applicable to `iRedAdmin-Pro-SQL-4.2` and `iRedAdmin-Pro-LDAP-4.3`.
-      `iRedAdmin-Pro-LDAP-4.2`.
 If you're running an old release, please upgrade iRedAdmin-Pro to the latest release, or check [document for old releases](./iredadmin-pro.releases.html).
     * If you need an API which has not yet been implemented, don't hesitate to